KarimElgammal/analytics_cup_research/docs/methodology.md

 | Kane | 16.7% | 50.0% | 43% | Complete forward |
 | Rashford | 27.3% | 54.5% | 60% | Pace + dribbling |

-The key insight: Both Alvarez and Giroud have 0% dribble success — they create through movement, not dribbling.
+The key insight: Both Alvarez and Giroud have 0% dribble success.
+They create through movement, not dribbling.
 This distinguishes them from pace-reliant players like Rashford.

 ---